 Re-bleeding will occur in about 30% of patients and may require surgical clot evacuation.

 Hyphema is often seen in the emergency department, urgent care or at the nurse practitioner clinic.
 These healthcare professionals play an important role in the management of this pathology.
 The most important step is to evaluate for any potentially open globe or penetrating eye injury.
 All penetrating injuries should be assumed to have an associated open globe injury.
-In this case, leave all projectiles in place, protect the eye with a shield and get emergent ophthalmology consult in the emergency department.
-If trauma induced, the patient should also be evaluated for acute orbital compartment syndrome.
+In this case, leave all projectiles in place, protect the eye with a shield and get emergent ophthalmology to consult in the emergency department.
+If trauma-induced, the patient should also be evaluated for acute orbital compartment syndrome.
 Signs of orbital compartment syndrome include proptosis, decreased visual acuity, and a relative afferent pupillary defect.
 If medications are required the pharmacist and nurse should assist the clinician in patient and family education regarding the importance of treatment and follow-up.
 An interprofessional team approach to evaluation and treatment involving primary care providers and specialists will result in the best outcomes.
 [Level 5]

 |||Traumatic hyphema: a comprehensive review., Brandt MT,Haug RH,, Journal of oral and maxillofacial surgery : official journal of the American Association of Oral and Maxillofacial Surgeons, 2001 Dec [PubMed PMID: 11732035]|